How Do Free Apps Make Money in 2022?

 In this model, an app can offer any extra bonus, virtual currency, or coins for the game, any free premium content, or unlock any extra level.

-If you’re an app owner and can find a sponsor with similar or the same target market then it is one of the most effective strategies for you.
+If you’re an app owner and can find a sponsor with a similar or the same target market then it is one of the most effective strategies for you.

 Once you get the right sponsor, you can white label the app, you can adapt their app design in your application so as to match the app sponsors theme.
 If you want your app to be successful in the market, make sure you build a niche app specifically curated for the customized users on behalf of the sponsor/particular brand.